Trigonometric Ratios and the Pythagorean Theorem

 Task

-- In the triangle pictured above show that $$ \left(\frac{|AB|}{|AC|}\right)^2 + \left(\frac{|BC|}{|AC|}\right)^2 = 1 $$
+In the triangle pictured above show that

-- Deduce that $\sin^2{\theta} + \cos^2{\theta} = 1$ for any acute angle $\theta$.
+- Deduce that \sin^2{\theta} + \cos^2{\theta} = 1 for any acute angle \theta.

-- If $\theta$ is in the second quadrant and $\sin{\theta} = \frac{8}{17}$ what can you say about $\cos{\theta}$?
+- If \theta is in the second quadrant and \sin{\theta} = \frac{8}{17} what can you say about \cos{\theta}?
 Draw a picture and explain.

 IM Commentary

-The purpose of this task is to use the Pythagorean Theorem to establish the fundamental trigonometric identity $\sin^2{\theta} + \cos^2{\theta} = 1$ for an acute angle $\theta$.
-The reasoning behind this identity is then applied to calculate $\cos{\theta}$ for a given obtuse angle.
+The purpose of this task is to use the Pythagorean Theorem to establish the fundamental trigonometric identity \sin^2{\theta} + \cos^2{\theta} = 1 for an acute angle \theta.
+The reasoning behind this identity is then applied to calculate \cos{\theta} for a given obtuse angle.
 In order to successfully complete part (c) students must be familiar with the definitions of trigonometric functions for arbitrary angles using the unit circle (F-TF.2).

-The Pythagorean Theorem requires $\triangle ABC$ to be a right triangle and so $\angle A$ must be acute.
-So the reasoning in parts a and b of this task establish the identity $$ \sin^2{\theta} + \cos^2{\theta} = 1 $$ for acute angles only.
-Using the unit circle as in part c, however, shows that this identity is true for all angles.
-More about this can be found in http://www.illustrativemathematics.org/tasks/1692.
+The Pythagorean Theorem requires \triangle ABC to be a right triangle and so \angle A must be acute.
+So the reasoning in parts a and b of this task establish the identity \sin^2{\theta} + \cos^2{\theta} = 1

 Solution